 Certain drugs, including blood thinners, aspirin, and ibuprofen, can raise the risk of bleeding during and after the surgery.
 It would be best if you did not take any of these medications in the days leading up to the surgery.
 Before discontinuing any medications, you should make an appointment with your primary care physician.

 It is critical to adhere to the post-operative care recommendations provided by your physician once the surgery has been completed.
-This involves refraining from physically demanding activities, delaying sexual activity for a few weeks, and ensuring the area around the scrotum is kept clean and dry.
+This involves refraining from physically demanding activities, delaying sexual activity for 10 days, and ensuring the area around the scrotum is kept clean and dry.
 If you follow these recommendations, you will have a much easier time getting better.
+We recommend using some form of birth control method until you have been determined to be sterile by your semen analysis.
+Semen analysis are conducted eight weeks after the procedure.

-In conclusion, getting ready for a vasectomy requires completing research, speaking with your physician, making arrangements for time off work, getting prepared for pain treatment, making transportation and childcare arrangements, and following post-operative instructions.
+In conclusion, getting ready for a vasectomy requires completing research, speaking with your physician, making arrangements for time off work, getting prepared for pain treatment, and following post-operative instructions.
 You can increase the likelihood of having a smooth and successful vasectomy treatment and recovery if you follow these guidelines.

-It is essential to remember that a vasectomy is an irreversible method of contraception.
+It is essential to remember that a vasectomy is a predominately permanent form of contraception.
 As such, it should only be considered if you are very optimistic that you do not want children in the future.
 Before you choose anything, it is essential that you talk it over with your physician if you have any concerns or questions.

 It is vital to remember that despite vasectomy being a safe and effective surgery, there are always certain risks and potential consequences associated with any medical procedure.
 Possible complications include bleeding, infection, and a slight chance of continuing pain or discomfort.
 You can reduce these risks, ensure a successful procedure, and have a successful recovery if you carefully prepare for the operation and follow the guidelines for post-operative care.